Did You Know Gaming?: VGFacts

-VGFacts

-Region Locked

-In Region Locked, they talk about games that didn't get an international release or did not get a release in all regions.

-Region Locked Light

-Region Locked Light was originally a spin-off of Region Locked.
-On November 21, 2017, they announced that Region Locked Light would be cancelled to focus on more, bigger Region Locked episodes.

-Unseen64

-Unseen64 was a video series which covered canceled and unreleased video games made in association with canceled game archive Unseen64.net.
-The series was produced by Liam Robertson, an editor from the site.

-Game History Secrets

-Game History Secrets is a video series covering obscure stories from video game history, such as canceled video games and unseen game pitches.
-The series is produced by game journalist Liam Robertson.

 Reception

 The site has received generally positive reception from critics.

 CEO of Destructoid, Hamza Aziz, has praised the site saying "The Did You Know Gaming series is a pretty wonderful look at the lesser known facts of your favorite videogames."

 Steve Napierski, author of the webcomic series Dueling Analogs, has posted about Did You Know Gaming? multiple times saying that "Not sure if you've noticed from the amount of Did You Know Gaming? videos I have reposted on Dueling Analogs, but I am definitely a fan of them."